feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "c2744727-a40e-4b8b-9490-812292d31a92"
+#> [1] "d6a6f683-eeb5-4e0d-af35-1d5b08595591"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt with a neutral or navy blazer and add a
+#> Layer the blue Calvin Klein shirt under a neutral or grey wool coat, add a
-#> chunky scarf or coat, pairing with stylish winter shoes like ankle boots to
+#> scarf in a complementary color (like navy or blush), and wear stylish boots to
-#> complement the pink trousers.
+#> balance the look with the pink trousers.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "f3963221-a25c-4a70-8287-899f215f93b1"
+#> [1] "ef02563c-6c9d-460a-833c-bbd3b68a0316"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
+#> Layer the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and
-#> add a stylish coat, pairing with accessories like a scarf and shoes in
+#> pair it with a warm coat, while adding accessories like a scarf to complement
-#> complementary shades for a polished winter look.
+#> the pink trousers for a stylish winter look.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt with a neutral or navy blazer and add a
+#> Layer the blue Calvin Klein shirt under a neutral or grey wool coat, add a
-#> chunky scarf or coat, pairing with stylish winter shoes like ankle boots to
+#> scarf in a complementary color (like navy or blush), and wear stylish boots to
-#> complement the pink trousers.
+#> balance the look with the pink trousers.
 ```

-This makes it easy to archive progress and resume complex, context-rich
-agent sessions at any time.

 ## Code of Conduct